 There are two main purposes for requiring this test.
 First, your academic achievement in the areas of social studies, mathematics, science, and English can be compared with thousands of other students.
 This enables the college to supplement your high school grades and class rank with another piece of information in determining your chances for college success.
+Schools then factor this in toward their decisions regarding admission and academic merit scholarships.
 A second purpose lies in the area of course selection (placement).
 Again in comparison to your high school record, you may be encouraged to take advanced course work or remedial work instead of the "typical" course level offered.
 Students can access registration materials online.
 The tests are given seven times a year on Saturday mornings at national testing centers.
 It is suggested that juniors take the test for the first time during the April testing session of their junior year.
 Fortunately, Luther College is a testing center.